eschares/ILL-analysis/README.md

 # ILL-analysis
-JMP script to analyze ILL request data
+JMP script to to automate the creation of plots to visualize Interlibrary Loan data.

 This .jsl file requires the statistical software JMP to run.  http://www.jmp.com

-It is intended to automate the creation of plots to visualize Interlibrary Loan data.
+An example video of the .jsl file running on a dataset can be seen at https://www.screencast.com/t/iW4Thfg6

 Plots created are: